 To the west, explore salt pans near Trapani, the wines of Marsala, hilltop towns such as Erice and sandy beaches along the Golfo de Castellamare.

 The possibilities are endless.
-You will need to return to Sicily more than once to fully immerse yourself in this captivating and intriguing region.
+After your Sicilian honeymoon, you will want to return to fully immerse yourself in this captivating and intriguing region of Italy.